Syphilis begins with a painless sore at the infection site and, in the second stage, causes a rash, fever, fatigue, headache, and loss of appetite.

 Syphilis is highly contagious during the primary and secondary stages.
 It may be contagious early in the latent stage.

 Infection is usually spread through sexual contact.
 A single sexual encounter with a person who has early-stage syphilis results in infection about one third of the time.
-The bacteria enter the body through mucous membranes, such as those in the vagina or mouth, or through the skin.
+The bacteria enter the body through mucous membranes, such as those of the vagina, penis, or mouth, or through the skin.
 Within hours, the bacteria reach nearby lymph nodes, then spread throughout the body through the bloodstream.

 Syphilis can also be spread in other ways.
 It can infect a fetus during pregnancy Syphilis in Newborns Syphilis is an infection caused by the bacteria Treponema pallidum.
 It causes serious problems in infants infected before birth.
 Syphilis is caused by bacteria.
 Serious complications... read more , causing birth defects and other problems.